 Conclusion

-The ways in which mold and yeast are similar can be quite interesting.
+How mold and yeast are similar can be quite interesting.
 Fortunately, so long as you use yeast correctly, there should not be any problems with using it for your baking.

 If you encounter mold in your home, on the other hand, you should endeavor to get rid of it.
-You should use either cleaning solutions or the help of a mold removal company that will use the proper tools and know-how to get rid of it.
+You should use either cleaning solutions or the help of a removal company that will use the proper tools and know-how to get rid of it.